cdrnet/Lokad.Cloud/ReadMe-technical.txt

 - need to strenghten (de)serialization with starting/ending code as sanity check (but that could also be used to organize the serializer versioning).

-- overflowing queue items are put into blob using the date of the date as prefix.
-Though this prefix, it becomes easy to garbage collect those items 7 days afterward if the message hasn't been processed.

 - timeouting items should not be bluntly discarded, instead they should be put into a dedicated persistent storage (maybe a HashSet) for later processing and/or investigation.